What is Zydelig?

 - have had a severe skin reaction called toxic epidermal necrolysis (TEN) to any drug.

 What should I tell my healthcare provider before taking Zydelig?

 Before taking Zydelig, tell your healthcare provider about all of your medical conditions, including if you:

 - have an infection

 - are pregnant or plan to become pregnant.
 Zydelig may harm your unborn baby.
 Females who are able to become pregnant should have a pregnancy test before starting treatment with Zydelig.

 - Females who are able to become pregnant should use effective birth control (contraception) during treatment with Zydelig and for 1 month after the last dose of Zydelig.
 Talk to your healthcare provider about birth control methods that may be right for you.
 Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with Zydelig.

 - Males with female partners who are able to become pregnant should use effective birth control (contraception) during treatment with Zydelig and for 3 months after the last dose.

 - are breastfeeding or plan to breastfeed.
 It is not known if Zydelig passes into your breast milk.
-Do not breastfeed during your treatment with Zydelig and for at least 1 month after the last dose.
+Do not breastfeed during your treatment with Zydelig and for 1 month after the last dose.

 How should I take Zydelig?